 Interviewee: I don’t think so.
 I mean, I’ve painted kind of a dire picture.
 It really isn’t like that all around.
 Obviously, we do continue to renew.
 We love the platform.
 We just want to be able to get as much out of it as we possibly can.
 We probably need to fix our relationship with the company to have a closer working relationship.

 In this case, “Is there anything else you’d like to tell me?” revealed important information.
-It gave context to the entire conversations.
+It gave context to the entire customer conversation.
 Yes, there were frustrations, but all in all the customer loved the tool.
 And, importantly, it helped the customer articulate an actionable insight that would allow everyone to get more value out of the relationship.
 It could be as simple as setting up a weekly phone call—an easy fix that could pay off with much greater customer satisfaction and a long-term relationship.

 - Win/Loss Analysis: How You Should Be Doing It